i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   with next key
-  with bundled repliable datagram with bundled LS with bundled Delivery Status Message
+  with bundled repliable datagram with bundled LS without bundled Delivery Status Message

-  following two messages can come in either order:

-  <--------------     Delivery Status Message

   <--------------     Existing Session
                       with next key
                       with bundled reply

-  After reception of any of these messages,
+  After reception of this message,
-  Alice switches to use existing session messages.
+  Alice switches to use existing session messages, and ratchets.
-  After reception of the next key, Alice ratchets.

   if there are any other messages: